WiIIiam278/flesh/content/docs/index.md

 # Project Docs
-You can find documentation for my various projects and products here.
-Please click through to each product wiki to find the information you need.
+You can find documentation for my various projects here.
+Please click through to view to the relevant project to find the information you need.

 ::project-doc-list
 ::